brunobelluomini/flappy_bird_with_TD_learning/report.md

 All three algorithms are trained with the same parameters, explained below:

-* Learning Rate ($\alpha$): **0.15**
+* Learning Rate (⍺): **0.15**
-As Flappy Bird game has a deterministic behavior in regard of whether flap or not, setting a small value for $\alpha$ is reasonable in order to avoid our agent to unlearn some good movement.
+As Flappy Bird game has a deterministic behavior in regard of whether flap or not, setting a small value for ⍺ is reasonable in order to avoid our agent to unlearn some good movement.

-* Discount Rate ($\gamma$): **1.00**
+* Discount Rate (γ): **1.00**
-Similarly to the learning rate, the $\gamma$ is set to 1,0 to avoid agent to learn some unexpected movement in order to prioritize the immediate reward.
+Similarly to the learning rate, the γ is set to 1,0 to avoid agent to learn some unexpected movement in order to prioritize the immediate reward.

-* Exploration-Exploitation Rate ($\epsilon$): **max(1 - (0.045 * n_episode), 0.10)**
+* Exploration-Exploitation Rate (ε): **max(1 - (0.045 * n_episode), 0.10)**
-We set the $\epsilon$ value by starting with 1.0 and decaying linearly until it reaches 0.10 over the first 2% of the number of trained episodes and fixed at 0.10 thereafter based on [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) research paper
+We set the ε value by starting with 1.0 and decaying linearly until it reaches 0.10 over the first 2% of the number of trained episodes and fixed at 0.10 thereafter based on [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) research paper

 * Number of Episodes: **10,000**
 Based on the benchmark model which reached its convergence at 10,000 episodes.